willymcallister/willymcallister.github.io/_articles/rlc-natural-response-derivation1.md

 The $\text{RLC}$ circuit is representative of real life circuits we actually build, since every real circuit has some finite resistance, inductance, and capacitance.
 This circuit has a rich and complex behavior.
 It shows up in many areas of engineering.
 The mechanical analog of an $\text{RLC}$ circuit is a pendulum with friction.

-If you've never solved a differential equation I recommend you begin with the [RC natural response](http://spinningnumbers.org/a/rc-natural-response-derivation.html).
+If you've never solved a differential equation I recommend you begin with the [RC natural response - derivation]({{ site.baseurl }}{% link _articles/rc-natural-response-derivation.md %})

 Written by Willy McAllister.